cccchengg/yahoofinancedataextraction/README.md

 # yahoofinancedataextraction

-ISOM3400 Assignment Yahoo Finance Stock Data Extraction (for reference)
+ISOM3400 Assignment Yahoo Finance Stock Data Extraction

-Full marks for required assignment (15/15)

 Use selenium to collect data from finance.yahoo.com from selected stock, save data as csv and apply data validation.